Why are many businesses instilling a DevOps culture into their organization?: Results, Findings, and Discussion

 \subsubsection{About problems and results}

-Figure~\ref{fig:figure6} shows that, as a general rule, organizations identify the problems they have and that motivate them to adopt DevOps better than the expected results they can achieve.
-This demonstrates the general lack of knowledge about the promising benefits of DevOps culture, maybe motivated by the lack of empirical evidence.

 Figure~\ref{fig:NetworkProblemsResults} depicts a semantic network that shows the existing relationships between the problems that lead an organization to adopt DevOps and the results they expect to obtain from such adoption.
+Semantic domains related to problems are on the left, and semantic domains related to results are on the right.
 The network establishes four types of relations: \textit{is associated with}, \textit{due to}, \textit{is part of}, and \textit{matches}.
 This network is described as follows:

 \begin{itemize}